 To help you learn some new adjectives starting with Y, we prepared a list, along with definitions, synonyms and examples.
 Just learn 3 words every day and in 2 weeks, you’ll master all of these descriptive words that start with Y.

 Let’s take a look at some examples of adjectives beginning with Y first.

 - She is wearing a yellow dress.

 Among them, “Young” is one of the most popular y adjectives to describe a person, agree?
 By adding adjectives beginning with Y in above sentences, the nouns they described are much more clear and specific now.

-Scroll down to read 39 adjectives that start with Y to understand them more comprehensively.
+Scroll down to read 39 adjectives list that start with Y to understand them more comprehensively.

 Adjectives That Start with Y – Full List (39 words)

 List of adjectives starting with Y is indeed larger than letter X, but still only 39 words can be found.
 If you know any more, please share with us in the comment.

 Adjectives That Start with Y – with Definitions and Examples